Applications open now and closes Monday 7 June 2021, 5pm

 To apply for funding you must:

-All residencies will be undertaken between 1 July 2020 and 30 April 2021.
+All residencies will be undertaken between 1 October 2021 and 31 May 2022.
 You should check availability of spaces prior to applying if your project is heavily dependent on a particular date.
 Community spaces are heavily booked.
-It is recommended that you plan your workshops / rehearsals / development / performance time in these spaces in consultation with the Executive Producer or Community & Creative Partnerships Officer.
+It is recommended that you plan your workshops / rehearsals / development / performance time in these spaces in consultation with the Theatre Programming Senior Officer or Community & Creative Partnerships Officer.

 A key part of the Be Bold Residencies is working with the Brimbank community and applications are assessed on the strength of this.